wootfish/theseus.dht/doc/index.md

 Nodes are gently encouraged not to play favorites when it comes to setting timeouts for stored data of different types.
 Shortening timeouts based on _amount_ of data stored would, however, be reasonable in extreme cases.
 Correspondingly, while applications are encouraged to use the DHT, they are also encouraged to do whatever they can to minimize the amount of data they store in it, so as to lighten the load on their peers.

 Only one data type is explicitly defined here: `peers`.
-This data type is for tracking torrent peers.
-Queries of `get_data` or `announce_data` with the argument `"data": "peers"` indicate that torrent peer data is being queried or stored, respectively.
-Query and response data formats are as follows.
+It is included primarily to show by example how data types work and how to specify one.

 ### `peers` Data Type